Local government elections take place at least every 4 years. Not all local government elections take place at the same time.

-- be a British, Commonwealth or EU citizen
+- be a British, Irish, Commonwealth or EU citizen

-- be resident at an address in the area you wish to vote in
+- be registered at an address in the area you want to vote in

 - not be legally excluded from voting

-Local government councillors are elected using the First Past the Post system.
-You vote for one or more candidates in your local area and the candidates with the most votes win.
+Local government councillors in England and Wales are elected using the First Past the Post system.
+You vote for one candidate in your local area and the candidate with the most votes wins.